 - certain medicines used to treat irregular heartbeats such as amiodarone and quinidine

-- antidepressants such as fluoxetine and paroxetine
+- medicines used to treat major depression such as fluoxetine or paroxetine

 - narcotics, such as morphine, used to treat moderate to severe pain